Riso Print Submission

 File Type: Files submitted must be saved as a black & white, multi-page PDF file.
 Files should be color-separated and flattened.
 Each color should be black & white and on a separate page.

-Your flattened PDF file should consist of 2-5 pages.
+Your flattened PDF file should consist of 1-5 pages, one page for each color.
 In the example below there are 3 pages in the PDF file.

-Colors Available: The Imaging Center allows up to 4 colors per Riso print.
-We have 12 colors available: Blue, Federal Blue, Bright Red, Yellow, Black, Burgundy, Mint, Teal, Green, Fluorescent Pink, Sunflower & Fluorescent Orange.
-Color swatches are available here: Fall 2021 – Riso Colors.
+Colors Available: The Imaging Center recommends no more than 4 colors per Riso print submission.
+Overlapping colors (Overprint) is a great way to make new colors. (e.g. Fluo.
+Pink + Blue = purple).
+We have 14 colors available: Blue, Federal Blue, Bright Red, Yellow, Black, Burgundy, Mint, Teal, Green, Light Lime, Hunter Green, Fluorescent Pink, Sunflower & Orange.
+Color swatches are available here: Fall 2022 – Riso Colors.

 Resolution: 300 d.p.i. or higher.
 600 d.p.i. is recommended.

-Turnaround Times: Your print job will be completed in the order it was received.
-The standard turnaround time for the risograph printer is 5-7 full business days depending on the number of colors.
+Turnaround Times: Your print job will be completed in the order received.
+The standard turnaround time for the risograph printer is 3-7 full business days depending on the number of colors.
 There are no “Rush” options for laser print jobs.
 Please allow an additional 48 hours (2 business days) for each color beyond two, as copies need to cure, or dry between runs.

 Color Alignment: Riso printing is never perfect, and is registered (registration = color alignment) by hand.
 For a “perfect” print, we recommend using the inkjet printer or the laser service.